 5. Hold Scrum Events at the Same Time and Place

 What I see occurring is that meetings are re-scheduled, held out of sequence, or simply canceled.
 Many organizations operate in a continuous cycle of firefighting and don’t see that adherence to a framework like the Scrum Methodology would help them to minimize those fires.
-It goes back to a lack of understanding of the Scrum framework.
+Ultimately, it goes back to a lack of understanding of the Scrum framework.

 And please, have the meetings in the right sequence, the way it was designed.
-I recently observed a retrospective meeting that was held in the middle of the sprint.
+Recently, I observed a retrospective meeting that was held in the middle of the sprint.

-Team members had already forgotten what happened in the previous sprint and were not able to incorporate improvements into the next.
+Consequently, team members had already forgotten what happened in the previous sprint and were not able to incorporate improvements into the next.

 6. The Product Owner is the Sole Source of Work for the Scrum Team

 The point of this rule is to have one decision maker who prioritizes work for the team.
 No one else is allowed to tell the team what to do and the team shouldn’t act on what anyone else says.
 The Product Owner owns the backlog and all work is reflected in the backlog.

 There are a few ways that organizations break this rule.
 For example, some don’t assign a Product Owner.

 In contrast, some have a Product Owner but don’t let that Product Owner actually own and prioritize the backlog – the Scrum Master, project manager or functional manager does.
 Occasionally, there is a Product Owner prioritizing work but team members are still directed to work on other items.